-In view of CBNA's limited resources, the failure of Continental to participate in any meaningful way that would assist in resolution of the pending cases outside of bankruptcy, and CBNA's desire to fairly compensate the victims of sexual abuse, CBNA filed the Reorganization Case on March 1, 2008.
+In view of CBNA's limited resources, the parties' failure to resolve the pending cases outside of bankruptcy, and CBNA's desire to fairly compensate the survivors of sexual abuse, CBNA filed the Reorganization Case on March 1, 2008.

 VI.
 SIGNIFICANT EVENTS IN CHAPTER 11